rjprins/fastapi-restly/TESTING.md

-# Testing FastAPI-Alchemy
+# Testing FastAPI-Ding

-This document explains how to run tests for the FastAPI-Alchemy framework and its example projects.
+This document explains how to run tests for the FastAPI-Ding framework and its example projects.

 ## Quick Start